sunengine/Docs/src/en/manual-install_en/systemDmounting_en.md

 ## Creating a configuration file for my_site.com in systemd

-The setup begins by creating the file `my_site.com.service` in the directory` / etc / systemd / system` and adding the corrected content for it to your situation:
+The setup begins by creating the file `my_site.com.service` in the directory `/etc/systemd/system` and adding the corrected content for it to your situation:

 ```
   [Unit]